 Notable- Over 790 congregations actively streaming as of December 2024^4

-- Version 2.0.0 released in December 2024 after four years of volunteer development^4
+- Version 2.0.0 released December 2024 after four years of volunteer development^4

-- Entirely open source on GitLab with 479 commits and 27 releases^3
+- Entirely open source on GitLab with 27+ releases and active development^3

 - Runs on cost-effective Raspberry Pi 4 hardware with pre-built images available^2